AdrienHeisch/sveltekit-add-decap/README.md

 - create a component at the path you indicated in the layout field of your collection, for example ./src/lib/Post.svelte
 - the generated type can be used as a single prop object for your component, with all fields properly typed

+## Cloudflare Pages

+Cloudflare is a nice free host for a fully static website based on a GitHub repo.
+It can even let you authenticate into Github OAuth using Pages functions.
+See [this repo](https://github.com/i40west/netlify-cms-cloudflare-pages) for more information on setting it up.

 Enjoy !